 Crèches in Belgium

 Some expats may be surprised at the young age Belgian parents enroll their children in crèches (public nursery schools) and playgroups.
-Choosing one is a serious matter, and knowing that your child is properly looked after will make a big difference to your peace of mind.
+Choosing one is a serious matter.

 It goes without saying that visits to the proposed crèches are important, and there are several factors to consider before making your final decision.
 Is it clean?
 Are there plenty of toys?
 Does the staff look competent?